ash3798/AmazonWebScraper/README.md

   > * For faster responses to api request, scraping can also be made asyncronous and OK status can be sent back to user on successful receive.
   > * Once server is done with scraping, it will send the scrape results to the database (done asyncronously).

+**NOTE :**
+  > If you send the request to scrape same URL again, the app will update the existing scrape results in Database to new updated results.
+But it will not add a new record for same URL in database again.

 ## Visualizing Data
 Data can be seen by in MongoDB.
 You can access Mongo using two ways
  1. You can then access your mongoDB using "MongoDB Compass UI" to see the records inserted to it.